ImperialNLP/imperialnlp.github.io/_members/joe.md

 ## Short Bio

-I am a PhD student in Natural Language Processing, supervised by Marek Rei.
-My PhD is focussing on creating more robust Natural Language Inference (NLI) models that generalise better to other unseen NLI datasets.
-Prior to starting the PhD I worked for 6 years as a Consultant at PwC/Strategy&, and recently completed an MSc in Data Science at UCL.
-I also have a BSc in Mathematics from the University of Warwick, and spent two years as a Mathematics teacher on the Teach First programme.
+I am an NLP PhD student and Apple AI/ML scholar supervised by Marek Rei.
+My PhD is focussed on creating more robust Natural Language Inference (NLI) models which generalise better to other unseen NLI datasets.
+I am also interested in model interpretability, where my research has aimed to create inherently interpretable models using atomic decomposition methods.
+Before my PhD I worked as an analytics consultant at PwC and as a maths teacher on the Teach First programme.